-How good do the Master & Dynamic MW07 Plus sound?
+How do the Master & Dynamic MW07 Plus sound?

-The earbuds feature a similar frequency response to the MW07 Go, which means audio reproduction is fairly neutral until reaching 3kHz.
-Treble frequencies receive a major boost relative to the rest of the sound signature, but even this exaggeration is tame and is unlikely to cause auditory masking, except for extreme instances.
-Due to the neutral-leaning sound signature through the most perceptible frequency range, the MW07 Plus wireless earphones are great for any genre of music.
-I enjoy listening to acoustic-oriented music with these earbuds because the boosted treble response makes harmonic resonances sound more detailed, albeit artificially so.
+The earbuds feature a rather neutral-leaning frequency response prior to the 3kHz mark.
+Treble frequencies receive a boost relative to the rest of the frequencies, but even this exaggeration is unlikely to cause auditory masking, except for extreme instances.
+Due to the accurate sound profile through the most perceptible frequency range, the MW07 Plus wireless earphones are great for any genre of music.

 Lows, mids, and highs

-In Kyle Thornton & The Company’s song Fall In Love, the opening piano chords ring clearly but there is some masking once Thornton begins the first verse just 16 seconds in.
-A predictable tambourine pattern manages to remain clear throughout the verse, again a benefit of the emphasized treble reproduction.
+In Kyle Thornton & The Company’s song Fall In Love, the opening piano chords ring clearly but there is some masking once Thornton begins the first verse (0:16).
+A predictable tambourine pattern remains clear throughout the verse, again a benefit of the emphasized treble reproduction.
 Cymbal hits during the chorus (1:04) are too emphasized, though, which can be aggravating to listeners with particularly sensitive ears.

 I’m picking on the MW07 to demonstrate their weaknesses.
-These earbuds produce excellent audio quality across the spectrum and are a pleasure to listen with.
+These earbuds produce excellent audio quality across the spectrum and are a pleasure to listen to.
 I only notice their shortcomings when critically listening but never once thought about it when out and about.

 The integrated microphones sound fine and make for a convenient alternative to using your smartphone’s mic.
 There are two beam-forming mic arrays, one for each earbud, which works well if you often listen in mono mode.
 Some deviation is apparent throughout the human voice’s frequency range, but it’s not so extreme that one vocal range will sound vastly inaccurate compared to another.
 Instead, friends may describe your voice as “muffled” due to some slight attenuation from the 150-400Hz range.